Constellation Automotive Group: History

 In the late 1980s, Belize-based Hawley Goodall undertook a reverse takeover of ADT Security Services, and renamed itself ADT.
 Focusing on security systems, ADT sold the North American and European arms of BCA in separate deals.
 While the residual North American arm was broken-up and sold to trade buyers, the European arm was acquired by a consortium of some 40 private investors, including Lord Ashcroft via his Belize-based investment company, in 1995.
 In September 2006, the European arm was bought by the investment banking arm of private bank Samuel Montagu & Co., a division of HSBC.

 In February 2010, BCA was acquired by the private equity investment firm Clayton, Dubilier & Rice.
 In March 2015 Haversham Holdings, an investment business, undertook a reverse takeover of BCA and renamed itself BCA Marketplace.

 In July 2019, the company launched cinch, an online used-car marketplace aimed at the consumer market.
 The cinch marketplace has been the major sponsor of the Scottish Premiership, Scotland's top football-division, since the 2021-2022 season, also acquiring naming rights.

 The company was acquired by TDR Capital in November 2019, and was renamed Constellation Automotive Group in October 2020.

 In December 2021, details of the £323 million purchase of the Marshall Motor Group were announced, although completion was delayed until May 2022 due to a regulatory review by Financial Conduct Authority.

 Following Cazoo's May 2024 collapse, Constellation acquired some Cazoo assets.

+In April 2025, the company announced that it would acquire Aston Barclay and its subsidiary, The Car Buying Group.
+Following the announcement, the UK's Competition and Markets Authority (CMA) launched an investigation into the merger, issuing an enforcement order that required the two companies to operate independently during the review.
+The CMA officially cleared the acquisition in March 2026.
+By July 2026, the integration process was completed, and all former Aston Barclay auction sites were rebranded under the BCA name.